0x60df/loophole/README.md

-If you prefer binding command by key sequence and keyboard macro by read key, (They tends to need fewer input to bind something.) and you do not need recursive edit environment for defining keyboard macro and some other obtaining method, use the following lines.
+If you prefer binding command by key sequence and keyboard macro by read key, (They tends to need fewer input to bind something.) and you do not need some other obtaining method, use the following lines.

 ``` emacs-lisp
 (setq loophole-set-key-order